Jack Potter: a mentor to many

 “No, but I’m on my way up to see him now.”
 I hastily replied between breaths.

 “Jack died” he said in a soft and sincere voice.
 I don’t know if he said anything else after that.
 A wall of blackness swept over all sound and vision.
 I don’t know how long I stood there for, I couldn’t see or hear anything.
 I remember somehow ending up in the cafeteria sitting across from John with a coffee in front of me.
 I remember the concern on his face.
 At one point he said “I’m sorry, I realize your very sensitive.
 Perhaps I went about telling you the wrong way” It was strangely comforting that he was thinking of me when he and Jack where so close for so long.
 I’m really not sensitive about many things, but Jack had given me a gold star in life, in a way that no one has prior or since.
 It was very kind of John to take time out to comfort me.
 I imagine it wasn’t easy for him.
-If I remember right (it was a whirl of emotion and cloudy thought) John informed me that he had a class of his own to teach to teach, and pointed out that the news of Jacks passing to his current students might be easier coming from another fellow student.
+If I remember right (it was a whirl of emotion and cloudy thought) John informed me that he had a class of his own to teach, and pointed out that the news of Jacks passing to his current students might be easier coming from another fellow student.
 I was supposed to model for Jacks next class in which, many of the students were my piers.
 I found my resolve, it gave me purpose, a thing to do.
 I made my way up to his room, Room 501.
 It was empty save one or two students who always showed up early because they had an off period before his class.

 I stood in the mostly empty room for a few minutes unsure of what time it was.
 Was I early or late?
 Did everyone leave already?
 For the couple of students in the room, I decided I would do what I came to do.
 I wanted to tell them the news but I couldn’t speak through the lump or pain filling my throat.
 I walked over to the riser in the middle of the room that served as jacks model stand and I posed.
 It was my best attempt at a classical arms outstretched before me hands and face upturned to the sky, marble statue pose I could muster.
 I held the pose and the students in the room began drawing.
 More and more students began to show up.
 I was early, class was just about to start.
 About 15 minutes or so into the class someone, I don’t remember who, opened the doors and informed everyone of Jacks passing, I choked a little but continued holding my pose.
 Students were looking around confused, unsure of what to do.
 I continued holding my pose waiting for Jack to tell me I was done.
 Some of the students left disheartened, some left crying out loud.
 To my surprise, many of the students stayed and continued drawing, some audibly weeping while they did, some silently.